csc-training/geocomputing/gdal/readme.md

 ```

 > [!IMPORTANT]
-> If you want to run more computationally heavy GDAL commands, then use [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) on a compute node.
+> If you want to run more computationally heavy GDAL commands, then use [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) on a compute node, easiest with a [Compute node shell]() in web interface.

 ## Serial batch job